bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "Unless a certain Orthax is hiding within you, I'd guess you heard about these creations, and found a way to make them yourself for your own good."

 This somehow struck closer to home than Adrex would have expected.
-His gaze fell down at nothing in particular.
+His gaze fell at nothing in particular.
-He had struck a deal, and the gun and the rifle was made for his own good, but only as a mean to escape.
+He had struck a deal, and the gun and the rifle were made for his own good, but only as a mean to escape.

 Percival continued studying the dragonborn's face.
 "It seems like I got close to the truth there, didn't I?